eddiesholl/atom-fancy-react/README.md

 ## testSuffix
 The suffix to append to the source file name.
 For example, `-test`.

+# Integration

+A goal of the project is to 'automagically' detect as much as possible about the patterns and tools of the current project.
+The current integrations supported are:

+ ## eslint
+If your project uses `eslint` to enforce syntax requirements, any code generation will try to find local eslint configuration, and use this to 'fix' generated syntax.
+This is not perfect but will generally do a good match of creating acceptable syntax.

+Specifically, this is how it works:
+ - check if `eslint` appears in the list of `dependencies` or `devDependencies`
+ - if so, spin up an `eslint` instance using http://eslint.org/docs/developer-guide/nodejs-api#cliengine
+ - this will be able to respect all of the `.eslintrc` files that may exist in your project
+ - the generated code is passed through in `fix` mode.
+This means that rules can only be respected if they implement a fix

 # Resources

 There is a sample package available at https://github.com/eddiesholl/atom-fancy-react-test that offers an example package structure that works with this plugin, and some sample components to play around with.
 For example, there are some missing components that can be `generate`d to complete the implementation.